Thingybob8055/nvim-config/README.md

 for lldb.
 I used the one from `mason.nvim`, If this is used, double check the username in the path.

+## Installation

+Installation is very simple, copy the repo contents to `~/.config/nvim/`

 ## Structure

 All installed plugins can be found in [plugins-setup.lua](./lua/akshay/plugins-setup.lua)